jcsec-security/smart-contract-audits/README.md

 The most interesting reports are marked :gem:, mildly interesting ones as :ok_hand: and lesser interest as :newspaper:.

+**Disclaimer:** all Oak Security audits are performed in teams of three (that's why they are so good!).
+Therefore, authorship of both findings and report are shared with two additional brilliant individuals.

 ## CosmWasm

 My main area of expertise at the moment.